saar-swimm/elementor/.swm/05----how-to-add-a-control-multiple.labs_f41605.sw.md

 file_blobs:
   includes/controls/box-shadow.php: e55cf9af34db5cc3e73dc295cd9f35b437da6fa7
 ---
+# 05 -- How to Add a Control Multiple

 In this document, we will learn how to add a new Control Multiple to the system.